Color: Blue Hero/Black/Anthracite/Total Orange

 It is a pity, considering that the LG5 improved in a few areas where LG4 sorely lacked finesse.
 There is another element of detail which has been stripped away in this year’s Lunarglide.
 Last year, the laces had beautiful tips, with the ends encased in silver colored metal, but this year the laces have switched back to regular plastic tips (Aglets).
 Small details do matter.

 We were surprised to find out that the Lunarglide 5 is 10 grams heavier than the last year’s model.
 There seems to be no apparent reason, and we are weighing the same shoe (same size) on the precision scale we’ve had for years.
 We’ll be back with a reason if we find one.

 The sockliner hasn’t changed, same Ortholite foam doing cushioning duties under your foot.
 It retains the horizontal toe to heel ridges which helps wrap around the foot, and arch support is where Lunarglide 4 left off – adequate for most runner profiles.

 As the updates are not massive, there isn’t much more to write about.
 We’ll leave you with what we think sums up the shoe well.
-If you already have a Lunarglide 4 and are planning to upgrade to LG5, we’d say that you don’t do so till you see the Lunarglide 6 on July 10th, 2014.
+If you already have a Lunarglide 4 and are planning to upgrade to LG5, we’d say that you don’t do so till you see the Lunarglide 6.
 On the other hand, if you haven’t had a chance to try the LG4 yet, we recommend that you give these a try.
 The Lunarglide 5 will make most runners happy, with its cushioned ride, superb fit and a well ventilated upper.

 (Disclaimer: Solereview received the pair of Lunarglide 5 as a free media sample from Nike)